 - 0-60mph in as little as 5.2 seconds

 The new Hyundai Ioniq 5 is the brand’s newest purpose-built electric car.
-It’s a family SUV alternative to the likes of the Volkswagen ID4 and Skoda Enyaq iV, and comes with up to 290 miles of range thanks to its 72.6kWh battery.
-First-edition ‘Project 45’ models cost £45,000, but all 3,000 of these limited-edition versions have already been reserved.
-Other versions will go on sale in the UK in summer 2021.
+It’s a family SUV alternative to the likes of the Volkswagen ID4 and Skoda Enyaq iV, and comes with up to 300 miles of range thanks to its 72.6kWh battery.

 2022 Hyundai Ioniq 5 design

-The new Hyundai Ioniq 5’s design is one of the worst-kept secrets of any new electric car.
-It looks almost identical to the ’45 EV Concept’ that Hyundai revealed back in 2019.
+The new Hyundai Ioniq 5 looks almost identical to the ’45 EV Concept’ that Hyundai revealed back in 2019.